Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/15cfa355-f82e-4efc-b283-bed26fcbc442)

-Simmilar to unity, the scene is hierarchical.
+Similar to unity, the scene is hierarchical.
 The node at the very top is the 2D scene, then the three children in the scene are: A label for the menu text, a play button, and a quit button.
-The symbol that you see on the right side of the "Main Menu" node is a script.
-I attached a script on the "Main Menu" node to control all the buttons.
+The symbol that you see on the right side of the "Main Menu'' node is a script.
+I attached a script on the "Main Menu'' node to control all the buttons.

 So how do you make the buttons work?
 Godot has this thing called Signals.
 On every node, in the node section you'll have all kinds of signals which are functions that you can write in after an event has triggered.